 This low-maintenance plant is a summer favorite and a staple in a number of soup and stew recipes.
 And fun fact: the green pea is one of the oldest cultivated vegetables in the world!

-Start: Sow in average soil in early spring for a first crop and late summer for a fall crop.
+Start: Peas can be direct sown in early spring 4-6 weeks before the last frost (as soon as the soil is workable) for a first crop and late summer for a fall crop.
 Sow 2” apart in double rows spaced 6” apart with 24” between double rows.
 Cover with 1” of fine soil.
 Thin to stand 4-6” apart when seedlings are 1-2” high.